Phase 4 Stereo: The Four Phases

+Releases

-The sound engineers Arthur Lilley and Arthur Bannister made most of the series' recordings, but was Bannister who used sound manipulation with more exaggeration.
-During the initial stage, some artists of the Decca's easy listening catalogs participated in the series, like Eric Rogers, Ted Heath, Werner Müller, Ronnie Aldrich, Edmundo Ros or Stanley Black.
-The series was successful in sales and a total of about 300 long play albums were published.
+The sound engineers Arthur Lilley and Arthur Bannister made most of the series' recordings, but it was Bannister who used sound manipulation with more exaggeration.
+During the initial stage, some artists of the Decca's easy listening catalogues participated in the series, such as Eric Rogers, Ted Heath, Werner Müller, Ronnie Aldrich, Edmundo Ros or Stanley Black.
+The series was successful in sales and a total of about 300 long-play albums were published.